 Statistical Analysis

 When analyzing survey datasets, addressing issues like uneven unit selection probabilities is crucial.
 Sample weights are essential to mitigate bias resulting from disproportionate sampling and non-response, significantly influencing standard error calculations.
 Excluding weights may lead to biased estimates.
 Categorical variables were appropriately defined for interpretation.
 After extracting variables from each country dataset, we analyzed them in two ways.
 Firstly, we performed a comprehensive analysis using descriptive statistics (percentages) to assess NCD prevalence among participants from different countries and socio-economic backgrounds and health measures.
 This stage helped us to cross-check the prevalence of each country's reports.
 Next, we pooled all six countries' data into a single dataset.
 In STATA, a singleton was introduced to handle a single primary sampling unit (PSU) within a stratum.
 We chose the singleton (scaled) approach for analysis.
 We used this method because each country has a different PSU in each study, using singleton (scaled) will provide a single PSU for all countries or combined datasets.
 In addition, a single PSU in the stratum can occur for various reasons such as missing data.
 This leads to numerous problems in analyzing the data such as not being able to calculate standard errors 29.
 Singleton PSUs also handle those issues and provide standard errors.
 Cross-tabulation and Chi-square tests evaluated the association, with significance set at p < 0.05 and 95% confidence intervals.
 Informed consent and adherence to ethical guidelines, including the revised declarations of Helsinki, were ensured.
+This study utilized secondary and publicly available data; thus, ethical approval was not required.

 Multivariable (adjusted) logistic regression analyses were then conducted to identify associated risk factors for pooled data.
 Results were reported as adjusted odds ratios (AOR) with their respective 95% confidence intervals and 5% level of significance.
 Initially, bivariable analysis (chi-square test) was performed individually for each independent variable.
-A significance threshold of p-value ≤ 0.05 was applied arbitrarily to determine the inclusion of covariates in the multivariable models 30.
+A significance threshold of p-value ≤ 0.20 was applied arbitrarily to determine the inclusion of covariates in the multivariable models 30.
 Additionally, we assessed multicollinearity in the final model using a cut-off value of 4.00 for the variance inflation factor (VIF) analysis 31.
 At this stage, all variables were incorporated into the model since the VIF values for each variable were below 4.00.

 We utilized the Area under the Akaike Information Criterion (AIC), Bayesian Information Criterion (BIC), and Receiver Operating Characteristic (AUROC) curve, sensitivity, and specificity to assess the accuracy of the best model.
 Higher AUROC values indicated superior model performance.
 In the ROC curve, a lower p-value suggests that the model effectively discriminates between two categories, with an area under the curve exceeding 0.50 32.
-Weighted estimates were used for national accuracy, and the STROBE Statement guided study reporting [Supplementary Table S1].
+Weighted estimates were used for national accuracy, and the Strengthening the Reporting of Observational Studies in Epidemiology (STROBE) Statement guided study reporting [Supplementary Table S1].
 All analysis was conducted using STATA 16.

 Results